Do you really need to get a tooth extraction?

 What foods are you allowed to eat after tooth extraction?

-Here’s the fun part!
-You should only consume soft food and liquids for at least 24 hours after the tooth extraction.
-That means you can enjoy stuff like:- Jell-O. The soft texture of this food means it’s easy to chew and eat.
+- Jell-O. The soft texture of this food means it’s easy to chew and eat.
 Eat as much as you want without fear of damaging your gums.

 - Ice cream.
 Since it’s cold, it will help numb the pain of the extraction when the anesthesia wears off.
 Just make sure it doesn’t contain crunchy or chewy pieces.